RL unknotter, hard unknots and unknotting number: Introduction

 This paper explores the use of modern RL as a source of learned heuristics for navigating the move graph of knot diagrams.
 Concretely, we formulate a Markov decision process in which states are planar diagram codes and actions are chosen diagrammatic moves (Reidemeister moves together with a small amount of auxiliary ``cleanup'').
 We train a neural agent, the \emph{unknotter}, that (i) proposes promising moves and (ii) estimates how close a diagram is to being simplified.
 The trained agent can then be used either as a policy (to generate simplification trajectories) or as a heuristic in a broader search procedure.

 Our focus is not on certification (e.g.\ proving minimal crossing numbers or unknotting numbers), but on producing effective \emph{diagram-level} evidence and practical workflows.
 In particular, the methods developed here apply to any knot diagram given in PD form; throughout the paper we use specific families of diagrams as benchmarks, and we work out one composite example, $4_1\#9_{10}$ (which, famously \cite{BrittenhamHermiller-unknotting-nonadditive,BrittenhamHermiller-unknotting-41-51}, has an unexpected unknotting number; we give a new way to verify this), in detail.
+Finally, we explain a self-improving workbook version of the pipeline, which uses the same diagram level search to improve unknotting number upper bounds in bulk.